What Is a Configuration Item (CI)? Definition, Examples & CMDB Guide

 An IT asset is any hardware, software, or resource with financial value for the organization.
 Think laptops, servers, software licenses, or cloud subscriptions.
 IT Asset Management focuses on costs, contracts, and lifecycle management.

 A configuration item is about service delivery and operations.
-A CI could be an IT asset, or it could be something with no direct financial value, like documentation, a database connection, or a virtual service dependency that affects IT services.
+A CI could be an IT asset, or it could be something with no direct financial value, like documentation, a database connection string, or a virtual service dependency that directly affects IT service delivery.

 Some items qualify as both assets and CIs.
 CIs focus on keeping services reliable.
 Assets focus on managing costs and ownership.
 Virima brings both views together by combining ITAM with CMDB and service mapping, so teams see financial and operational context in one place.